Cc618/Alpha/README.md

 Note that dev can be used instead of add.

 ## Components
-- alphalib : The Alpha standard library
+- alphalib : The Alpha standard library.
-- docs : Project's documentation
+- docs : Project's documentation.
-- examples : Some Alpha programs
+- examples : Some Alpha programs.
-- parser : The lexer and parser generator
+- parser : The lexer and parser generator.
-- src : The Alpha Compiler
+- src : The Alpha Compiler.
-- vim : Plugin for syntax highlighting
+- vim : Plugin for syntax highlighting.

 ## Lexer-Parser
 A lexer and parser generator has been created.